hmdsamarasekara/hmdsamarasekara.github.io/_posts/2023-03-05-Inmarsat-STD-C.md

   <p>One of the most widely used of these services is <strong>Inmarsat STD-C</strong>, a low-bandwidth messaging system used by ships, offshore platforms, and maritime authorities to exchange short text messages, operational data, and safety information.
 STD-C terminals are installed on thousands of vessels worldwide and are a core component of the <strong>Global Maritime Distress and Safety System (GMDSS)</strong>.</p>

-  <p>STD-C transmissions operate in the <strong>L-band around 1.5 GHz</strong> and use a relatively narrow <strong>1200 bps BPSK data channel</strong>, which makes them surprisingly easy to receive with modest antennas and common SDR hardware.</p>
+  <p>STD-C transmissions operate in the <strong>L-band around 1.5 GHz</strong> and use a <strong>1200 bps BPSK</strong> modulation scheme with an occupied bandwidth of roughly 2.4 kHz, which makes them surprisingly easy to receive with modest antennas and common SDR hardware.</p>
 </div>

 <div class="section-card">